JoinColony/colonyHackathon/README.md

 Submissions will be graded across the following equally-weighted criteria:

-1. Creativity
+1. Functionality
-2. Ambition / Difficulty
+2. Creativity
-3. Presentation
+3. Difficulty
-4. Utility
+4. Design

 Info about our super-awesome judges panel can be found on [the hackathon website](https://colony.io/hackathon).